Gabinou/Codename_FireSaga/README.md

 Note: The repo does not include game assets!

+## Features
+- Free! \*If you can compile from source
+	- If I ever sell this game, users would pay for convenience.
+- Emulator-inspired quality-of-life improvements
+	- Fast-forward button!
+Up to 150x on my machine.
+	- TBD: Save state button.
+Not so sure.
+- Handcrafted pixel-art
+	- NES color palette only

 ## Installation
 The game will be free to play, if compiled from source.
 Source code is free to own and distribute, see the [licence](https://gitlab.com/Gabinou/firesagamaker/-/blob/master/LICENCE_SRC.md).